daviabdallah/databricks-utils/README.md

-# databricks-search-column-tool
-search column tool (all databases or selected databases) for databricks
+# databricks-utils - collections of databricks python utils on each subfolder

 1. Create a new Databricks Notebook for your databricks-search-column-tool
 2. Add to cells